 Improving your diet can go a long way toward improving your oral health and stopping bleeding gums.
 A diet full of whole foods, such as vegetables and fruits, gives your gums the nutrients they need.
-If your diet is packed with nutritionally deficient, sugary foods, such as candy, soda and refined breads, your gums aren't getting the nutrition they need to stay healthy and intact.
-An article on The Dr. Oz Show blog recommends boosting the amount of vitamin A, vitamin C, calcium and magnesium in your diet to improve the state of your gums.
+If your diet is packed with nutritionally deficient, sugary foods, such as sweets.
+Cold drinks, and refined breads, your gums aren't getting the nutrition they need to stay healthy and intact.

 Taking good care of your mouth at home can also help stop bleeding gums.
-Brushing and flossing regularly removes bacteria from the mouth that can inflame your gums, and using the right devices and brushing properly can also help improve the overall health of your mouth and reverse early gum disease.
-For example, a medium- or firm-bristled toothbrush can be damaging to the gums when pressure is applied during toothbrushing.
-Instead, choose a soft-bristled brush, such as the Colgate® 360°® toothbrush.
+Brushing and flossing regularly removes bacteria from the mouth that can inflame your gums, and using the right devices and brushing properly can also help improve the overall health of your mouth and defend against periodontal disease as stated by Health Group.
+For example, a medium or firm-bristled toothbrush can be damaging to the gums when pressure is applied during toothbrushing.
+Instead, choose a soft-bristled brush.
 Brush gently, using short strokes, to effective brush the teeth and gum line.

 When you're stressed out, you're also less likely to take good care of yourself.
 That might mean you skip brushing or flossing or choose to eat fast food instead of a balanced meal.
 Reduce stress in your life by learning to say no to projects when you have too much on your plate and by taking a few minutes to breathe in and out when you start to feel overwhelmed.